dpwiese/personal-website/content/posts/react-native-charts-package.md

 2. Configure `package.json` with the packages `main` file and build instructions
 3. Build and publish the package

+## Compilation

-I had written the original code in TypeScript, and the build step was required to generate consumption-ready JavaScript.
+I had written the wrapper in TypeScript so the build step was required to generate consumption-ready JavaScript.
 I wasn't sure which compiler I wanted to use, but some good information on this was available in the TypeScript docs [Using Babel with TypeScript](https://www.typescriptlang.org/docs/handbook/babel-with-typescript.html).
 [Babel](https://babeljs.io) is the default compiler for React Native, as described in the React Native docs [JavaScript Syntax Transformers](https://reactnative.dev/docs/javascript-environment#javascript-syntax-transformers), so I opted to use that over the TypeScript compiler.

-The TypeScript compiler is still used for type checking and for generating type definitions.
+The TypeScript compiler is still used for type checking and generating type definitions.
 The TypeScript docs [Creating .d.ts Files from .js files](https://www.typescriptlang.org/docs/handbook/declaration-files/dts-from-js.html) explain very well how to generate the type definition files.
 This basically just requires in `tsconfig.json` the `"emitDeclarationOnly": true` compiler flag be set.
 However, setting this flag conflicts with the `noEmit` flag, which should be passed when type checking.
-So for this reason I opted not to set these flags in the configuration file, but rather pass them when invoking the compiler command.
+For this reason I opted not to set these flags in the configuration file, but rather pass them when invoking the compiler command.
-See [package.json](https://github.com/dpwiese/react-native-canvas-charts/blob/master/package.json) for how the build commands are defined.
+See [package.json](https://github.com/dpwiese/react-native-canvas-charts/blob/master/package.json) for how the build commands are defined, and [tsconfig.json](https://github.com/dpwiese/react-native-canvas-charts/blob/master/tsconfig.json) and [babel.config.js](https://github.com/dpwiese/react-native-canvas-charts/blob/master/babel.config.js) for the TypeScript and Babel compiler configurations, respectively.

 ## Basic Workflow

-When building and updating this package, the workflow is as follows.
+With `package.json` created and Babel and TypeScript configured, the basic workflow when writing and updating this package is as follows.

 ```sh {linenos=false}
 # 1. Make changes to the package source